-Join Denise Allen-Hoyt for an in-depth discussion in this video Exploring the switch and the network topology, part of Up and Running with Cisco CLI Switch Configuration.
+Join Denise Allen-Hoyt for an in-depth discussion in this video Exploring the switch and the network topology, part of Learning Cisco CLI Switch Configuration.

 - The switch I have selected for this demonstration is a Cisco 2950 catalyst swich, running iOS 2950 software.
 It includes flash memory.
 The iOS image is stored there as well as the VLAN database.
 That VLAN database file is called vlan.dat.
 Additionally, there's NVRAM, and the NVRAM is a special type of flash memory that is used to store the configuration file.